kubernetes/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 ## Summary

 This proposal discusses adding JSON output to `minikube start`.
-This feature will allow tools that rely on minikube, such as IDE extensions, to better parse errors and progress logs from `minikube start`.
+This feature will allow tools that rely on minikube, such as IDE extensions, to better parse errors and progress logs from STDOUT and STDERR on `minikube start`.
 This allows end users to see clear, and ideally actionable, error messages when minikube breaks.

-Minikube has the following to communicate information to users:
+Minikube currently communicates state to users via:
 1. Logs via glog (sent to stderr on `minikube start`)
-1. Outputs representing a step (sent to stdout on `minikube start`, e.g. "Preparing Kubernetes...")
+1. Logs to stdout which represent a step on `minikube start` (e.g. "Preparing Kubernetes...")
-1. Outputs which don't represent a step.
+1. Logs to stdout which don't represent a step on `minikube start`.
 This can be an unexpected warning message or an `option`.

-This proposal focuses **only** on converting outputs representing clear steps in `minikube start` to JSON (option 2), and making sure error code typically sent to stderr is parsable.
+This proposal focuses **only** on converting outputs representing clear steps in `minikube start` to JSON (option 2), and making sure error code sent to stderr is parsable.

 ## Goals

 ### Stderr
 *   Error code from [err_map.go](https://github.com/kubernetes/minikube/blob/master/pkg/minikube/problem/err_map.go) is parsable from stderr
-*   In case of a panic, default to sending all logs to stderr so that the user can see all logs

 ### Stdout
 *   Progress of each step of `minikube start` is communicated in JSON and includes: